 Dream League Soccer 2016 lets you build your ultimate dream team by recruiting FIFPro™ licensed players and training youngsters.
 You can also build and upgrade your stadium besides creating your own team from scratch.
 The game also lets you choose your own tactics and formations.
 You will have complete control over your players on the field.
-It’s a fine combination of football management sim and soccer simulator, much like PES Club Manager.
+It’s a fine combination of football management sim and soccer simulator.

 Dream League Soccer 2016 was developed keeping smartphone’s screen estate in mind, and so controlling players can be pretty easy.
 However, it will take some time to master the control scheme.
 Scoring a goal is not easy in this game, which is why a separate “Training mode” lets you practice your soccer skills before playing home and away matches.
 Follow these tips, hints are strategies if you want to master controls, score more goals and earn coins:

 1. Use Button B More Often Than Button A When Defending